UrosDoe7/easy-loadtesting-integration/Readme.md

-#  Automate Cloud for all : How to integrate the load test in dynatrace
+#  Automate Cloud for all : How to integrate the load tests in Dynatrace.

 In this lab, you will run a jmeter sceanrio to test the demo easytravel application.
 You will need : a free_trial Dynatrace tenant and a linux environment to install easytravel docker and jmeter (easytravel and jmeter can be on the same host or not)